BUPT-GAMMA/OpenHGNN/openhgnn/output/KGAT/README.md

 ## Datasets

--   We process the KGCN dataset given by [KGCN](https://github.com/hwwang55/KGCN).
-It saved as dgl.heterograph and can be loaded by [dgl.load_graphs](https://docs.dgl.ai/en/latest/generated/dgl.load_graphs.html)
+-   We implement class: KGAT_recommendation to download and process the datasets.
+-   Note: VPN is needed to download the datasets.
+Or you can still run the code and follow the instruction to download the datasets and place them on the right path.

 | | | Amazon-book | Last-FM | Yelp2018 |
 |:---:|:---|---:|---:|---:|